Table of Contents

 Impact of delivery method

-A 2022 SR/MA evaluated 11 studies to determine the impact of caesarean section vs. vaginal delivery on obesity risk in young adults (age ≥18 years).(Quecke, 2022) Initially there was a 30% increased risk of obesity, but when adjusting for various confounding variables there was only a 22% increased risk.
+A 2022 SR/MA evaluated 11 studies to determine the impact of caesarean section vs. vaginal delivery on obesity risk in young adults (age ≥18 years).(Quecke, 2022) Initially there was a 30% increased risk of obesity with caesarean sections, but when adjusting for various confounding variables there was only a 22% increased risk.
 However, when only looking at the subset of studies that could be adjusted for maternal prepregnancy BMI (and when making this adjustment), the relative risk ratio was 1.08 with a 95% confidence interval of [0.92, 1.27].
 This implies that caesarean sections do not increase the risk of obesity relative to vaginal delivery, rather women with higher prepregnancy BMIs are more likely to have cesarean sections, and it is the higher prepregnancy BMI that contributes to the increased risk of obesity.

 Impact of infant birth size and body composition on child health